 U.S. Customs and Border Protection enforces trade-related laws and regulations overseen by dozens of federal and state agencies, including those listed below.
-ST&R’s vast experience helping clients navigate these complex, interlocking requirements allow us to help you identify and understand those applicable to your business, develop and implement compliance plans and processes, and avoid shipment delays, penalties, and other problems.
+ST&R’s vast experience helping clients navigate these complex, interlocking requirements allow us to help you identify and understand those applicable to your business, develop and implement compliance plans and processes, and avoid or mitigate shipment detentions, seizures and / or penalties.

 Foods, beverages, dietary supplements, drugs, cosmetics, and medical devices are regulated by the Food and Drug Administration.
 The Food Safety Modernization Act and other laws and regulations impose complex requirements for those who import, export, manufacture, and distribute these goods.
 FDA regulations cover issues such as product development, testing, and approval; classification; good manufacturing practices; labeling and advertising; registration of production facilities and U.S. agents; and supply chain security.

 Trade in most agricultural products is regulated by the Department of Agriculture, which oversees a number of laws and regulations that set forth specific requirements and restrictions on issues ranging from country of origin marking to organic certification.
-Agricultural product sales for domestic and international trade are accomplished via arrangements such as consignment agreements, fresh produce marketing agreements, grower’s agent agreements, and distribution agreements, which are subject to the Uniform Commercial Code and the United Nations Convention on the International Sale of Goods.
+The Animal and Plant Health Inspection Service has additional permitting requirements specifically for agricultural products.

 Import and export shipments of wildlife, including products made from wildlife or wildlife parts, require a license from the Fish & Wildlife Service, must be declared on a specific form, and generally have to be shipped through an FWS-designated port.
 In addition, export permits and re-export certificates are required for wildlife subject to trade restrictions under the Convention on International Trade in Endangered Species of Wild Fauna and Flora.